LIBOR Breakage Costs definition

 LIBOR Breakage Costs means (i) an amount equal to the amount of any losses, expenses, liabilities (including, without limitation, any loss (including interest paid) and lost opportunity cost (consisting of the present value of the difference between the LIBOR Rate in effect for the Interest Period and any lower LIBOR Rate in effect at the time of prepayment for the remainder of that Interest Period) in connection with the re-employment of such funds) that any Lender may sustain as a result of (a) any default by Borrower in making any borrowing of, conversion into or continuation of any LIBOR Loan following Borrower’s delivery to Agent of any LIBOR Loan request in respect thereof or (b) any payment of a LIBOR Loan on any day that is not the last day of the LIBOR Period applicable thereto (regardless of the source of such prepayment and whether voluntary, by acceleration or otherwise) and (ii) an administrative fee in an amount equal to $250.00.
 For purposes of calculating amounts payable to a Lender under Section 1.3(d), each Lender shall be deemed to have actually funded its relevant LIBOR Loan through the purchase of a deposit bearing interest at LIBOR in an amount equal to the amount of that LIBOR Loan and having a maturity and repricing characteristics comparable to the relevant LIBOR Period; provided, however, that each Lender may fund each of its LIBOR Loans in any manner it sees fit, and the foregoing assumption shall be utilized only for the calculation of amounts payable under Section 1.3(d).

-LIBOR Breakage Costs means with respect to any LIBOR Rate Loan, the product of (i) the amount of the LIBOR Rate Loan which is pre-paid or failed to be borrowed times (ii) the difference between the existing LIBOR Offer Rate on said LIBOR Rate Loan and the rate at which Bank reasonably determines that such amounts can be placed in the London Interbank Market or in United States Government Securities (whichever rate is higher) for the remainder of the Interest Period times (iii) the number of days until the expiration of the Interest Period divided by 360.
+LIBOR Breakage Costs means the product of (a) the amount of the LIBOR Loan which is pre-paid or failed by be borrowed times (b) the difference between the existing effective LIBOR Rate on said LIBOR Loan and the rate at which the Bank reasonably determines that such amounts can be placed in the London Interbank Market or in United States Government Securities (whichever rate is higher) for the remainder of the Interest Period, times (c) the number of days until the expiration of the Interest Period divided by 360.